CesiumGS/cesium-unity-samples/README.md

 ![Metadata of New York City buildings visualized.](Images~/metadata.jpg) *<p align="center">Metadata of New York City buildings visualized.<br>Open <b>04_CesiumMetadata</b> in the Cesium for Unity Samples to explore the New York City buildings' metadata.</p>*

+### :goggles: :one: VR Level 1 - Denver Photogrammetry

+In this scene, explore high-resolution photogrammetry data of Denver, CO in virtual reality.
+This scene is set up to work with the Oculus Quest 2 and includes VR controller support.
+It requires an `APK` file to be built and run on the Quest 2.
+To build this file, open **VR01_CesiumDenver** in the Unity Editor and follow the instructions below.
+These instructions also appear in the UI of the scene itself.

+1. Ensure that your Unity Editor has Android build support.
+If not, follow the instructions [here](https://docs.unity3d.com/Manual/android-sdksetup.html) to set it up.
+2. Go to `File -> Build Settings` and change the platform to Android.
+3. Remove the original sample scene from the scenes list, then click the "Add Open Scenes" button.
+4. Go to `Edit -> Project Settings`.
+Scroll down to find and click on "XR Plug-in Management".
+5. Go to the "Android" section and check the box next to "OpenXR".
+6. Finally, in the Build Settings window, click "Build and Run" to build an `APK`.

 ### :green_book:License

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Cesium for Unity Samples is free to use as starter project for both commercial and non-commercial use.